realbugdigger/MinesweeperHack/README.md

 ![Minesweeper](https://raw.githubusercontent.com/realbugdigger/MinesweeperHack/main/Minesweeper.png)

-When we open the game we can see that it consists of a minefield.
-The way I would program this game is to make minefield as a matrix and obviously mines should be loaded at random fields everytime we start a game.
-So I am going to start with that assumption.

 Since minesweeper is a GUI application, it uses graphics function which prints those graphics to the screen.
 Idea is to find this function and pass it the argument corresponding to flag whenever there is a mine - we're done.